ohager/nanoflux/_posts/2016-06-11-nanoflux-fusion.md

 ## Differences to (Nano)Flux

-First of all, using *Fusion* you won't loose any of the original functionality, but you'll gain a very comfortable way to deal with application state.
+First of all, using *Fusion* you won't lose any of the original functionality, but you'll gain a very comfortable way to deal with application state.
 While the traditional approach uses Actions, Dispatcher(s) and Stores, the evolved *Fusion* reduces the architecture to several Actions, which I call Actors in this case, and a single Store.
 Although, the Dispatcher still exists, the user won't get in touch with it, as it is a hidden implementation detail.
 The main difference is,